CenterForOpenScience/osf.io/README.md

 This repository will soon house the codebase for the Open Science Framework, the open service designed to support scientific workflow and help foster alignment between scientific values and practices.

-We plan to publish our codebase no later than the beginning of [SciPy 2013](http://conference.scipy.org/scipy2013/) - June 24th, 2013.
+We plan to publish our codebase by the last day of [SciPy 2013](http://conference.scipy.org/scipy2013/) sprints - June 29th, 2013.
 You can monitor our progess [here](https://github.com/CenterForOpenScience/openscienceframework.org/issues?milestone=1&state=open).

 Issue Tracking (Bug Reports)
 ----------------------------